Project scaffold

 }

-With these components in place, your app is well-equipped to handle user interactions and facilitate user engagement effectively.
+With these components in place, your app is set up to handle user interactions and foster engagement effectively.